sudhamshreddy7/RabbitMqJava/README.md

 # Steps for installing RabbitMq on a VM(Ubuntu 20.4)
 1. Create a VM on cloud.</br>
-**Note:** Make sure to change the Inbound rule of the VM to allow traffic to RabbitMQ server.(Protocal: TCP portNumber : 15672)
+**Note:** Make sure to change the Inbound rule of the VM to allow traffic to RabbitMQ server.(Protocal: TCP portNumber : 15672 for protal access and PortNumber: 5672 for sending the data into the Queue)
 2. Update apt
 - `sudo apt update`
 3. Install Erlang